KawaJava/MMOEstateManager/README.md

 # MMOEstateManager

 📌 **English version is available below the Polish version.
-Scroll down to read it.**
+Scroll down to read it.
+You can also use the table of contents below to quickly jump to it.**

 ### 📄 **Spis treści (Polska wersja)**